Contactless Bank cards

 Fare gates at MRT stations

-You will encounter the following messages at the ticketing machines if your card is not good for transit (as shown in the pictures below).
+You will encounter the following messages at the ticketing service kiosks if your card is not good for transit (as shown in the pictures below).

 bankcardblocked.jpg